 Her job brings her into contact with some of the most seriously ill patients at Methodist Mansfield Medical Center.

-As a nurse and case manager, Michelle Ferrell, BSN, RN, CHPN, frequently helps cancer patients and their families navigate through a difficult diagnosis.
+As a nurse and former case manager, Michelle Ferrell, BSN, RN, CHPN, frequently helped cancer patients and their families navigate through a difficult diagnosis.

 Last year, Michelle was the one who needed help.